b-/pfsense-tailscale-cert/README.md

 Script will delete old unused certificates added by the script when loading a new certificate.

+As of 12/4/2023 commit, supports updating Unbound and Captive Portal automatically also.

+Captive Portal seems to require that the Lets Encrypt CA be added to PfSense for it to work.
+Probably because the Captive Portal prevents clients from checking the CA themselves.
+Add it manually, and remember to updated it in Sept 2025 before the current one expires.

 Using opnsense, see repo at https://github.com/pluspol-interactive/opnsense-import-certificate

 ## usage